JamesSaxon/jamessaxon.github.io/_posts/2021-02-26-broadband-faqs.md

 <a name="faq-difference">**What is the difference between fixed broadband and mobile internet?
 Why are they not the same?**</a>

 Mobile broadband is delivered by a mobile provider to your phone on radio waves.
 In the City of Chicago, it is generally available anywhere with cell phone service.
-By contrast, fixed broadband enters your house on a cable: coaxial (as for cable TV), “fiber,” or in very old cases, telephone lines.[^1] In high-density places like the Loop, mobile and fixed broadband speeds can be comparable, but in most places fixed broadband is faster and more reliable: with fixed broadband, you are paying for speed and reliability Internet in a specific place.
+By contrast, fixed broadband enters your house on a cable: coaxial (as for cable TV), “fiber,” or in very old cases, telephone lines.[^1] In high-density places like the Loop, mobile and fixed broadband speeds can be comparable, but in most places fixed broadband is faster and more reliable: with fixed broadband, you are paying for speed and reliability in a specific place.
 The overall difference in speeds is also narrowing with 5G (5th Generation) mobile, with speeds that can exceed 1 Gbps (1000 Mbps).
 However, phones capable of achieving those speeds are currently [quite expensive](https://www.techradar.com/best/best-5g-phones).

 [^1]: Satellite is a bit of a special case, that we’ll leave to the side.